Care – Diagnostic Errors

 • Independent audits (e.g. prospective surveillance)

-• Internal chart audits (e.g. emergency department return visits)
+• Monitor chart audits (e.g. emergency department return visits associated with

 • Claims data related to diagnostic errors